robotdestroy/StoryComponent/README.md

 # StoryComponent

 A generic story component for [Framer](https://framer.com/).
+It displays full screen stories at a set interval.
 The component can be called multiple times to create sequences of stories.

 ## Example Usage
 The simpliest way to use StoryComponent is to import the module and define an array of images.